yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-enrollment.md

 ---
 Yuno's Headless SDK lets you enroll in payment methods and tokenize cards, saving them for future usage.

-> 📘 Recommended SDKs
+> 📘 Recommended SDK
 >
-> We recommend using the [Web Full SDK](full-checkout-sdk) or the [Web Lite SDK](lite-checkout-sdk) for a smooth integration experience.
-These options provide a complete solution with built-in forms and validation.
+> We recommend using the [Web Seamless SDK](seamless-sdk-payment-web) for a smooth integration experience.
+This option provides a flexible payment solution with pre-built UI components and customization options.

 The following steps describe creating a payment using Yuno's Headless SDK.